-Video walls can combat customer dissatisfaction resulting from unpredictable waiting times.
+Visual displays can combat customer dissatisfaction resulting from unpredictable waiting times.
 Leading service providers have been using this trick to keep clients waiting patiently.
 Thus, like those leading service providers, any business can use this system to improve their customer satisfaction scores.

-9. Consumers prefer shopping in stores with video displays
+9. Consumers prefer Shopping in stores with Video Displays

 42% of consumers are likely to purchase from stores with video displays rather than those without.
 The video displays give customers more information about the products, help to upsell complementary products and overall improve the ambiance in the store.

-What’s included in a Video Wall?
+What’s in a Video Wall?

 While the display is the most visible part of a video wall, it isn’t the only element.
 Several other components collaborate to display those attention-grabbing images on display.

 Some of the components are: